-In the midst of a global pandemic, it can be the simplest things that create the biggest smiles.
-The care industry sector has experienced unprecedented circumstances this year due to the Covid-19 pandemic.
+In the midst of a global pandemic, the simplest things can create the biggest smiles.
+The care industry sector has experienced unprecedented circumstances due to the Covid-19 pandemic.
 Thousands of the people supported across the social care charity, Community Integrated Care, have been continuing to pursue their talents and interests throughout this challenging time.

 As part of their Celebrations for "We Dare Day", a charity wide celebration of Community Integrated Care’s 2019 Charity Of The Year title, held a live karaoke party, hosted by us at Singa.
 The session was well attended, with over 100 services taking part in the charity-wide event.